$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Introduction

 In the following sections, we prove Theorems \ref{thm_1_1} to \ref{thm_1_4} in more general settings including the series

 where the sum is taken with multiplicity.
-The series $H_\ell(X)$ is nothing but \eqref{f_105} when $\ell=1$, and is real-valued for the same reasons as \eqref{f_101}.
+The series $H_\ell(X)$ is nothing but \eqref{f_105} when $\ell=1$, and is real-valued by the same reasoning as \eqref{f_101}.
 The difference $H_{1/2}(e^t)-H_{1/2}(1)$ becomes the screw function of $\zeta(s)$ studied in \cite{Su23} (see the comments after Proposition \ref{prop_6_3}).
 The reason why we proceed with the discussion in general settings is to show that the value distributions of absolutely convergent oscillatory sums such as \eqref{f_101}, \eqref{f_105}, and \eqref{f_109} can be discussed regardless of the specific form of the coefficients.
-As a result, such a theory can not only be applied to the sums replacing the nontrivial zeros of the Riemann zeta-function with those of Dedekind zeta-functions or automorphic $L$-functions in \eqref{f_101}, \eqref{f_105}, and \eqref{f_109}, but also to sums of completely different forms, such as
+As a result, such a theory can not only be applied to the sums replacing the nontrivial zeros of the Riemann zeta-function with those of Dedekind zeta-functions or automorphic $L$-functions in \eqref{f_101}, \eqref{f_105}, and \eqref{f_109}, but also to sums of different analytic nature, such as

-which appears in a formula of Ramanujan.
+which appears in a formula of Ramanujan, and whose convergence is more delicate compared to \eqref{f_101} and \eqref{f_105}.
 The conditional convergence of \eqref{f_110} is discussed in Titchmarsh \cite[pp. 219--220]{Tit86}.
 Chirre and Gonek~\cite{ChGo23} proved that \eqref{f_110} converges absolutely under what they named the ``Weak Mertens Hypothesis'', and studied its value distribution under the linear independence over rationals for the set of positive imaginary parts of the nontrivial zeros of $\zeta(s)$.

 The results mentioned in the introduction are proved in the following sections as special cases of the general theorems.
 In Sections \ref{section_2} and \ref{section_3} we study $M$-functions.
 In Section \ref{section_2}, we set up an axiomatic framework that includes $H(X)$ and $H_\ell(X)$ and prove formulas for $M$-functions (Theorem \ref{thm_2_1}) as a generalization of Theorem \ref{thm_1_1}.
 In Section \ref{section_3}, we prove Theorem \ref{thm_3_1}, which includes Theorem \ref{thm_1_2} and can be viewed as the converse of Theorem \ref{thm_2_1}, with one additional condition to the setting in Section \ref{section_2}.
 In Sections \ref{section_4} and \ref{section_5}, we study screw functions by adding a few conditions to the axioms in Sections \ref{section_2} and \ref{section_3}.
 Theorem \ref{thm_1_3} is proven as a special case of Corollary \ref{cor_4_1} in Section \ref{section_4}.
 Theorem \ref{thm_1_4} is proven as a special case of Theorem \ref{thm_5_1} in Section \ref{section_5}.
 Furthermore, we additionally provide explicit formulas for $H(X)$ and $H_\ell(X)$ that do not include nontrivial zeros of $\zeta(s)$ in their expressions in Section \ref{section_6}.
 Finally, we explain the equivalence of \eqref{f_102} and \eqref{f_106} under the Riemann hypothesis in Section \ref{section_7}.